 Hounds of the Heartland Fundraiser 2022

-Hounds of the Heartland of Oklahoma City, Oklahoma, is a non-profit humane greyhound adoption organization dedicated to finding loving, responsible homes for both retired racing greyhounds and for young greyhounds not placed on the racetrack.
+Hounds of the Heartland of Oklahoma City, Oklahoma, is a non-profit humane greyhound adoption organization dedicated to finding loving, responsible homes for both retired racing greyhounds and young greyhounds not placed on the racetrack.
 Hounds of the Heartland aims to let the public know what excellent, loving pets these noble dogs make.

-Our goal is to raise $1,000 by the end of the July – whatever we raise through our online campaign, we will match to make the most impact we can on this cause!
+Our goal is to raise $1,000 by the end of July – whatever we raise through our online campaign, we will match to make the most impact we can on this cause!
 Donate Now!

 9 Things to love about a Greyhounds